myst729/Vuelog/userdata/posts/2016/the-so-called-database.md

     brand: 'Vuelog Demo',
     logo: './static/vuelog.svg',
     home: 'https://myst729.github.io/Vuelog/',
-    base: '/Vuelog',                   // The root path to the domain that serves your site.
+    base: '/Vuelog',                   // Path to the domain root that serves your site.
 Set to `''` if your site is under domain root.
     lang: 'cn',                        // Vuelog interface language.
 Currently only support 'cn' and 'en'.
+    switchLang: true,                  // Allow/disallow visitors to switch interface language.
     useHomepage: false,                // Enable the dedicated homepage, otherwise route `/` and `/home` to `/blog`.
     postsCount: 3,                     // Number of posts listed in a blog/category view.
     metadataDelimiter: '---',          // The string to separate metadata from actual content in *.md files.
     excerptDelimiter: '<!-- more -->', // The string to annotate excerpt out of the complete content in *.md files.
+    disqusShortname: 'vuelog',         // Fill in the shortname to integrate Disqus with your blog.
+Leave it blank to turn it off.
     spinnerPattern: 'logo'             // Can be either `logo` or `line`, set to other values to disable the loading spinner.
   },